• Skip to primary navigation

 • In another bowl add your flour and lightly salt and pepper, add the baking soda and whisk together.

 • Pat your chicken pieces dry and season the entire chicken with the 1/2 tsp salt and pepper.
-I let it sit for a minute or so so it will adhere to your chicken.
+I let it sit for a minute or so to allow it to so it will adhere to your chicken.

-• Place each peace of chicken in the eggs, then the flour covering completely and shaking off the excess.
+• Place each peace of chicken in the flour, then the eggs, then the flour again covering completely and shaking off the excess.
 Place on a sheet pan and continue until all pieces are battered.

-• Add oil to a heavy skillet to between 325-350.
+• Add oil to a heavy skillet to 350.
 Add chicken in batches making sure not to crowd.
 I like to maintain a heat between 325 and 350 otherwise your chicken will be brown and raw in the middle.
+Another tip is that I like to brown the chicken lightly on all sides, then reduce the heat to about 325 to allow it to cook through, turning occasionally.

 • When the first side browns, turn and allow the other side to completely brown.
 Then I turn a few more times from side to side to make sure the inside is fine.
-If you have some large pieces you can place a lid on to help cook the middle, then remove and crisp before removal.
 I always check each piece with a thermometer because nothing’s worse than a raw chicken.
-You want the internal temperature to be 165 degrees!
-Keep chicken in a warm oven while cooking other batches.
-I also like to drain on a rack placed over a sheet pan.
-Sometimes draining on a paper towel will cause the chicken to be soggy!
+You want the internal temperature to be 165 degrees for the breast and for the thighs and legs 175 degrees will render a better texture.
+I drain on a rack placed over a sheet pan to insure the chicken remains crispy!
 Enjoy!

 Southern Fried Chicken